sensutec/docs/Git_Workflow.md

 The star next to master means that it is our current, working branch.

 Let's now create a new branch entitled "my-feature".
-To do this, we'll use the "checkout" command along with the "-b" flag (for branch" to create a new branch.
+To do this, we'll use the "checkout" command along with the `-b` flag for "branch" to create a new branch.
 ```
 git checkout -b my-feature
 ```